Chapter 27: Masters of War

 The Regulars filed out with the body bag and crates of weapons.
 One of them reminded him of her — slender, pretty, with clever dark eyes.
 She wasn’t afraid of him.
 Or maybe he just wished she wasn’t.

 “She’s not me, because I’m dead.”
-The apparition wore a red dress.
+The apparition stood at his elbow, wearing a red dress.
 There was no reason for that to hurt.
-“I got shot.
-Right here.”
+“You killed me.”

 63’s eyes narrowed to blue slits, and 74 jerked on the dog’s lead, repeating the statement.
 It whined again, and he wondered what the prickling in his stomach meant.

 63 stared a long time.
-“Another smuggler.
+“We must stop these smugglers.
 High Command will want your full report.”
 He turned on his heel and marched back down the narrow street, and 74 let out the breath he’d been holding.

 “You wanted to go to New Columbia once,” the hallucination said.
 “With Angie.”

-The dog looked up at him and whimpered, and this time 74 smoothed a hand over its head until its tail slapped the pavement.
+The dog looked up at him and whimpered, and this time 74 stroked its head until its tail slapped the pavement.

 There were whispers of war in the south, fires along the border.
 74 wasn’t sure if the fire was real or code for insurgency, but either way the smoke had reached the capital.